 View Looney Tunes Art

 In a career spanning over 60 years, Jones made more than 300 animated films, winning three Oscars as director and in 1996 an honorary Oscar for Lifetime Achievement.
 Among the many awards and recognitions, one of those most valued was the honorary life membership from the Directors Guild of America.
 During the Golden Age of animation Jones helped bring to life many of Warner Bros. most famous characters—Bugs Bunny, Daffy Duck, Elmer Fudd and Porky Pig.
 The list of characters he created himself includes Road Runner, Wile E. Coyote, Marvin Martian, Pepe le Pew, Michigan J. Frog and many others.
 He also produced, directed and wrote the screenplays for "Dr. Seuss How the Grinch Stole Christmas," a television classic, as well as the feature-length film "The Phantom Tollbooth."
 In addition, Jones was a prolific artist whose work has been exhibited at galleries and museums worldwide.
 Jones often recalled a small child who, when told that Jones drew Bugs Bunny, replied: "He doesn t draw Bugs Bunny.
 He draws pictures of Bugs Bunny."
 His point was that the child thought of the character as being alive and believable, which was, in Jones belief, the key to true character animation.
 Born on September 21, 1912 in Spokane, Washington, Jones grew up in Hollywood where he observed the talents of Charlie Chaplin and Buster Keaton and worked occasionally as a child extra in Mac Sennett comedies.
 After graduating from Chouinard Art Institute in Los Angeles (now California Institute of the Arts) Jones drew pencil portraits for a dollar a piece on Olvera Street.
-Then, in 1932, he got...Read More
+Then, in 1932, he...Read More

 Harry Potter Art